 “This is like tracking the epidemic by visiting cemeteries.
 We’re not measuring what’s coming into the country in real-time.
 We’re not measuring what’s happening with the health consequences and where to put resources to buffer those health consequences.
 Our drug-control strategy is an embarrassment, and it doesn’t begin to propose a way of reversing this problem.” – Hudson President and CEO John Walters in the Washington Post, December 12, 2022

 Nearly 300 overdose deaths occur every day in the United States, largely due to fentanyl, and the opioid crisis cost the economy an estimated $1.5 trillion in 2020.
 Today meth and cocaine polydrug combinations increasingly use fentanyl, which constitutes at least 66 percent of all drug overdose deaths.
-In 2021, the Drug Enforcement Agency seized enough counterfeit pills and fentanyl powder to kill the entire US population, but experts believe that the DEA interdicts only a fraction of fentanyl that is moved into the US.
+In 2021, the Drug Enforcement Administration seized enough counterfeit pills and fentanyl powder to kill the entire US population, but experts believe that the DEA interdicts only a fraction of fentanyl that is moved into the US.

 With its cartels, Mexico is the center of gravity for the drug overdose epidemic, but President Andrés Manuel López Obrador has cut cooperation with US drug officials.
 Meanwhile, the People’s Republic of China supports the cartels with drug distribution, money laundering, human trafficking, and other international crimes.
 China and other countries ship industrial precursor chemicals to Mexican cartels that finish and distribute mass quantities of methamphetamine and fentanyl products.
 Reports find that PRC chemists operating inside Mexican drug labs help turn PRC-sourced precursor chemicals into fentanyl.
 Despite having an effective state security apparatus, Beijing is not cooperating to end the flow of such chemicals because the drug trade helps the PRC, according to former US officials.